-Győr is a city in Hungary but this place is located not very far away from Vienna so all advancing armies had to face its walls.
-Germans called it Raab and it was the “Town of Rivers”.
-It had been always an important fort on Hungary’s western Borderland and thus it had been frequently attacked by the Austrians in the medieval times, as well as by the Ottomans in the 16th-17th centuries.
+Győr is a city in Hungary but this place is located not very far away from Vienna so all advancing armies had to face its atrong walls.
+Germans called it Raab (Celtic: Arabona) and it was the “Town of Rivers”.
+Being near to Vienna, it has always been an important fort on Hungary’s western Borderland and thus it had been frequently attacked by the Austrians in the medieval times, as well as by the Ottomans in the 16th-17th centuries.

 After the Celts, the Romans, the Franks, the Avars and the Slavic people also used the place as a fort, assumedly because of the confluence of the rivers.
 When the Magyar tribes arrived, the area became part of the Hungarian Borderland towards the West.
 We know that King Saint István had a Castle-Comes appointed in Győr’s area but the fort was not particularly mentioned in that time.
 However, a few years later, Emperor Henry II of Germany led his large army against King Aba Sámuel in 1043 A.D.
 He defeated the Hungarian king at Ménfő and took the Castle of Győr by siege at the same time.
 The fort must have been a palisade-castle, reinforced by clay and earth, in the fashion of the age.
 When the Mongols attacked Hungary from the East, the Austrian Prince Frederick assaulted Győr in 1241.
 Then, the Mongols arrived there a year later who also destroyed the settlement and the fort.